LuciaConstantin/MedicalClinicProject/readme.md

 - Specialty aggregates MedicalService
 - Schedule aggregates TimeInterval
 - Appointment aggregates Doctor, Patient, MedicalService, TimeInterval, Diagnostic
-- Treatment is inherited by MedicationTreatment and PhysiotherapyTreatment
+- Treatment is implemented by MedicationTreatment and PhysiotherapyTreatment
 - Diagnostic aggregates Treatment

-## System presentation
+## System presentation - short summary
 - The main focus of the project is managing appointments between patients and doctors in a medical clinic.
 Patients can add, reschedule, view previous appointments, or plan a new one based on the availability of doctors.
 - The system maintains information about doctors, their specialties, and the medical services they can perform.